 Seeing a Speech Pathologist

-How do I Choose a Speech Pathologist?
+How do I choose a speech pathologist?

-The Choosing a Speech Pathologist Information Sheet provides general information and range of questions that you can ask a speech pathologist to find out if they can address your needs.
+provides you with general information and range of questions you can ask a speech pathologist to find out if they can address your needs.

 This is a listing of members of Speech Pathology Australia that have agreed to have their contact details made available to the general public.
 Searching the directory allows you to search for a speech pathologist in a specific locality.